openbroadcaster/openbroadcaster.github.io/diy-cap-alert-player.md

 Status Tab VU Meter shows levels of line in source signal

 When using USB/XLR adapter, disable on board audio from BIOS.
-Go to Pulse Audio Settings>Configuration On board audio = "Off"
+Go to Settings>Configuration On board audio = "Off"

 __Monitoring Dual NAAD Feeds with Duplicates__